-When touchpad mouse mode is off, the touch controls are direct.
-The pointer jumps to where the finger touches the screen.
+Direct mouse, the touch controls are direct.
+The pointer jumps to where the finger touches the screen (default for menus).

 The pointer speed setting in the Controls tab affects how far the pointer moves in response to a finger movement.

 The touch mode can be switched at anytime by tapping on the controller icon, next to the menu icon at the top right of the screen.

 To display or hide the small controller icon, from the Launcher select Options and then the Backend tab.
 Tick the Show on-screen control box to enable the controller icon.

 Two finger tap

 For a two finger tap, hold one finger down and then tap with a second finger.

 For a two finger double tap, hold one finger down and then double tap with a second finger.

 If no external keyboard is connected, the pinch gesture shows and hides the onscreen keyboard.
 When an external keyboard is connected the inputs from the external keyboard is enaled by default.